How it works.

 An individual must be referred to the GAH through a third-party qualified non-profit organization.
 This potentially could be any type of organization that works with individuals in need and agrees to make thoughtful referrals to the GAH.

-Once a referral is made and the individual is accepted as a Steward, the GAH consults with the referring practitioner to identify an appropriate product vendor or service provider.
+Once a referral is made and the individual is accepted as a Steward, the GAH consults with the referring organization to identify an appropriate product vendor or service provider.
 The referring organization is expected to assist actively in identifying the appropriate resources to provide aid to the recipient.

 Once the source for the product or service and associated costs have been identified, funds are provided to the referring organization as reimbursement for payment to the vendor or provider.